Skatteetaten/terraform-nomad-postgres/README.md

 make proxy
 ```

-Further, you can verify the connection by connecting with the psql CLI ([required software](#required-software)) using the command bellow.
+Further, you can verify the connection by connecting with the psql CLI ([required software](#required-software)) using the command below.
 You can find the `username` and `password` in the [Vault UI (localhost:8200)](http://localhost:8200/).
 ```sh
 psql "dbname=metastore host=127.0.0.1 user=<username> password=<password> port=5432 sslmode=disable"